(more text below the video)

-For one year, you dig deeper into European affairs by living and studying in two countries, travelling to various European locations and producing a variety of journalistic products.
+For one year, you dig deeper into European and World affairs by living and studying in two countries, travelling to various European locations and producing a variety of journalistic products.

 The first six months you are based in Utrecht, the Netherlands.
 Here you will concentrate on how Brussels is organized and functions; giving you the theoretical framework for your journalistic profession.
 You will learn about European politics, economy, culture and identity and relevant policies and legislation and use this in the practical workshop ‘Reporting Europe’, where you produce web-based news articles and analysis.